KhamessiTaha/CosmoArchitects/README.md

 - **NASA**: For the publicly available datasets and the resources that made this project possible.
 - **Three.js**: For the 3D graphics engine that powers the visualization.
-- **AI Tools**: Special thanks to AI tools used for orbit propagation code generation.
+- **AI Tools**: Special thanks to AI tools used for code debugging :D.

 ---